MediaevalPersonDiscoveryTask/Metadata2016/README.md

   * `word` is the actual recognized word
   * `confidence` is a recognition confidence score between 0 and 1 (when available)
   * `entity` is the detected named entity (or `#` when no entity is detected)

+  Thanks to Yannick Estève and Javier Hernando for providing those files.

 ##### `/baseline` (baseline fusion)